IgnacioFurio/ifj-geekshubs-fsd-val-Proyecto3/README.md

 This is the third project made for Geeks Hubs Academy.
 I must develope a functional Tic Tac Toe with some minimun requirements:
 - Pages created for the User Interface (index, players selection, board game and winner).
-- Being able to set the names of the players through an input, and to play the game using that names.
+- Being able to set the names of the players through an input, and to play the game using those names.
 - A function in JavaScript to check the winner.

-I inspired my design on Windows 95 Operative System, to be more specific, i wanted the game to look like the Minesweeper game, but as if you were playing in a PC with W95 installed on it.
+I inspired my design on Windows 95 Operative System, to be more specific, I wanted this game to look like the Minesweeper game, but as if you were playing in a PC with the W95 installed on it.
 This gave me the chance to add some features to the game, like the behavior of the windows or even the taskbar.

 My recomendation for you, don't be shy and test my game!!!!.